insected/bobbae_gcp-wiki/Bigtable.md

 ## Scalable Key-value store

 Bigtable is a compressed, high performance, proprietary data storage system built on Google File System, Chubby Lock Service, [SSTable](https://etcnotes.com/posts/sstable-and-lsm/) (log-structured storage like LevelDB) and a few other Google technologies.
-On May 6, 2015, a public version of Bigtable was made available as a service.
 Bigtable also underlies Google Cloud Datastore, which is available as a part of the Google Cloud Platform.

 [https://cloud.google.com/bigtable/docs](https://cloud.google.com/bigtable/docs)